 The scorecard is a list of the skills, traits, and qualifications someone will need to have in order to be successful in the upcoming role.
 These attributes are what the interview process will be designed to test and verify for each candidate.

 Scorecard Definitions and the next step, Interview Planning, are often done in tandem.
-Together, they enable you to define and formalize desired candidate attributes into an interview process that screens for these agreed up attributes.
+Together, they enable you to define and formalize desired candidate attributes into an interview process that screens for these agreed upon attributes.

 The scorecard you define for the role is the basis for the interview process.
 Future interviews for the role will be designed to test and verify the components of this scorecard.
 When finished with this step, your hiring team should have a clear vision on the details of the role you are hiring for, the attributes necessary for someone to be successful in the role, and the right candidate's profile.